torvalds/linux/Documentation/admin-guide/LSM/ipe.rst

 policy.
 Two checks will always be performed on this policy: First, the ``policy_names`` must match with the updated version and the existing version.
-Second the updated policy must have a policy version greater than or equal to the currently-running version.
+Second the updated policy must have a policy version greater than the currently-running version.
 This is to prevent rollback attacks.

 The ``delete`` file is used to remove a policy that is no longer needed.
 This file is write-only and accepts a value of ``1`` to delete the policy.